HackdYourShit/exynos5420_updater/README.md

 so limit this to around 25 characters.
 * `has_recovery`: (*optional*) whether or not the device has a separate recovery partition.
 Defaults to `true`.
 * `image`: (*optional*) the filename (excluding .png) of the device's image.
 Defaults to the value of `model`.
-* `wiki`: (*optional*) the name of the wiki page, excluding "\_info".
-Defaults to the value of `model`.
-For example, `i9300` would be shown on the website as a link to http://wiki.lineageos.org/i9300_info.html.
-* `special_instructions_url`: (*optional*) a url with special instructions for a user to read before downloading. - e.g. `http://wiki.lineageos.org/i9300_install.html#installing-a-custom-recovery`.
-This will show in a lightbox on the device's download page.

 This file is no longer read from disk by the application and must be loaded into mongo.
 To do so, run: